 Step 1.
 Setup

-The biggest mistake beginners make when starting a blog is choosing the wrong blogging platform.
+The biggest mistake beginners make when building a blog is choosing the wrong blogging platform.
 Thankfully you’re here, so you won’t be making that mistake.

 For 95% of users, it makes more sense to use WordPress.org also known as self-hosted WordPress.
 Why?
 Because it is free to use, you can install plugins, customize your site design, and most importantly make money from your site without any restrictions (see the difference between WordPress.com vs WordPress.org).